jimmyshah/matplotlib/doc/install/dependencies.rst

 When setting up a virtual environment for development, `ninja <https://ninja-build.org/>`_ (>= 1.8.2) may need to be installed separately.
-This may be available in your package manager or bundled with Meson, but may be installed via ``pip`` if otherwise not available.
+This may be available in your as a `pre-built binary <https://github.com/ninja-build/ninja/releases>`_ or from a `package manager <https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages>`_ or bundled with Meson.
+Ninja may also be installed via ``pip`` if otherwise not available.